-The table below presents the carrying amount and classification of assets and liabilities in consolidated VIEs.
+The table below presents the carrying value and classification of assets and liabilities in consolidated VIEs.

 As of

-\$ in millions June 2016
+\$ in millions December 2017

-CDOs, mortgage-backed and other asset-backed
+Mortgage-backed and other asset-backed

 Assets

-Financial instruments owned, at fair value \$327
+Financial instruments owned \$ 242

-Other assets 9
+Other assets 6

-Total 336
+Total \$ 248

 Liabilities

-Other secured financings 183
+Other secured financings \$ 153

-Total \$183
+Total \$ 153

-- Assets and liabilities of consolidated VIEs are presented net of intercompany eliminations. - Substantially all the assets can only be used to settle obligations of the VIE.
-The liabilities of CDOs, mortgagebacked and other asset-backed VIEs do not have recourse to the general credit of the firm. - Assets and liabilities exclude the benefit of offsetting financial instruments that are held to mitigate the risks associated with the firm's variable interests.
+- Assets and liabilities are presented net of intercompany eliminations and exclude the benefit of offsetting financial instruments that are held to mitigate the risks associated with the firm's variable interests. - Substantially all assets can only be used to settle obligations of the VIE. - Creditors and beneficial interest holders of mortgage-backed and other asset-backed VIEs do not have recourse to the general credit of the firm.